Javi Marroquin Reveals ‘Heartlessly Hustled,’ ‘Teen Mom’ Tell-All In The Works?

 “The only reason I was coming out with that book was to make sure my story was out… But Kail and me are doing really well so I guess we’ll see.
 I’m willing to drop all of this.
 At the end of the day, I was mad and angry when I got home.
 Now I’m in a good place and I’m willing to let everything go.”

 Now, it seems Marroquin is back to feuding with Lowry and the truce is off.
-According to Radar Online, the 24-year old Teen Mom 2 star confirmed her pregnancy only months after divorcing Marroquin — citing not wanting to have another child as one of her many reasons for the couple’s abrupt separation.
+According to Radar Online, the 24-year-old Teen Mom 2 star confirmed her pregnancy only months after divorcing Marroquin — citing not wanting to have another child as one of her many reasons for the couple’s abrupt separation.
 Earlier this month, Javi posted a tweet about Kailyn’s alleged reason for divorce.

 I thought we divorced cause she didn't want more kids?
 That's weird.